Wealth Philosophy

 What is Wealth Philosophy?

-Money, therefore, is not the answer to all our life’s experiences, since it cannot replace our innate desire for love, appreciation, acceptance and growth.
+Money is not the answer to life’s deeper needs.
+It cannot replace our need for love, appreciation, acceptance, or growth.

 Why is Wealth Philosophy important?